 I have been transient the last *ahem* nearly a decade; each space I have lived in I have always made room for a studio.
 My current studio is a tiny, closet-less bedroom in my rented house with borrowed furniture.
 My living and creative space are often woven into and on top of one another.
 I have a hard time keeping projects in the project room...they sneak into the kitchen, the living room...it works.
 I thrive in organized chaos.

 My favorite materials are discarded clothing found in secondhand shops.
 Textiles inherited from retired friends and family.
 Found objects from flea markets and the beach.
 My absolute favorite thing is to determine the limitations of a discarded item, discover its potential and work it into a functional piece of wearable art.

 YazBerry is in essence, a grand recycling experiment; manifested in the form of wearable art.
 I am a first generation "Reduce, Reuse, Recycle" student and have found it is one of my guiding mantras in all that I do in life.
 Always finding ways to reduce my impact on the ecosystem and preserve the beauty around us for those to come after.

 At the moment I am mostly flying solo on the YazBerry frontier.
-At times my generous fiance will help with the online shop.
-My number one fan and best sales person.
+At times my generous husband will help with projects; my number one fan and best sales person.
 My mom also helps at art fairs.